hamidb80/hypothesis-of-understanding/readme.md

 > If you find something hard to understand, _BLAME YOUR OWN LACK OF KNOWLEDGE!_ since you were first born knowing nothing, then you've learned.
 There’s so much you still don’t know. things that confuse you now, but later, you may see them clearly and understand. — Nahj al-Balagha, (Letters 31-35), by Imam Ali

-##

 ## Chapter 0; Background

 ### A Question: What is the measurement for complexity or difficulty of a problem?

-the turning point was when in a online class, the teacher classified a question with answer of about 2 pages long as "*very simple*", it got me thinking  that "*what is the real measurement of simplicity?"
+the turning point was when in a online class, the teacher classified a question with answer of about 2 pages long as "*very simple*", it got me thinking  that "*what is the real measurement of simplicity*?"

-###

 ### A Problem: Why are Mind-Maps per se useless